 Maintaining detailed records is an essential part of safeguarding practice.
+As well as keeping records of concerns, discussions and decisions, Activate Learning records the rationale for any decisions made.

-Safeguarding records are stored securely and only accessible by staff who need to know the information to keep learners safe or maintain the internal systems.
+Safeguarding records are stored securely (on CPOMS) and only accessible by staff who need to know the information to keep students safe or maintain the internal systems.
+Safeguarding records are retained in accordance with the relevant legislation and specific statutory requirements.